PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 The `index` variable is the number that gets increased each loop.
 We loop a total of 5 times since there is only 5 letters.
 Its very useful to start counting at zero since the memory offsets start at the first item.

-Inside the loop we use the `index` variable to access each item in the array, and print it as a character `%c`.
+Inside the loop we use the `index` variable to access each item in the array, and print it (we use the `%c` conversion specifier).

-Although having to manually set the number of times the loop loops is kind of bad.
+Having to manually set the number of times to loop (which we will currently "loop" 5 times) is kind of bad.

 So instead we can check "while the current character isn't `\0`" since C automatically puts a null character at the end.
 The sentence translates to the following example code.